deemp/flakes/templates/codium/generic/README.md

 codium .
 ```

-1. If necessary, add other extensions like
+1. If necessary, add other extensions